lucasklaassen/integer-test/README.md

 - The front-end has an environments file that contains an auth0 client id.
 This isn't a secret because the client side JS needs it and uses it.
 However, if we used the strategy I mentioned in the above comment we could omit it.

+- Using a model named Integer is dangerous since it is used in a lot of programming languages.
+It worked for this project but if I had more time I would refactor the name Integer out of the entire project.

 ### Stretch goals attempted

 If applicable, use this area to tell us what stretch goals you attempted.
 What went well?
 What do you wish you